apache/cassandra-java-driver/manual/core/metrics/README.md

 If you specify a metric that doesn't exist, it will be ignored, and a warning will be logged.

-Finally, if you are using Dropwizard and enabled any metric of timer type, such as `cql-requests`, it is also possible to provide additional configuration to fine-tune the underlying histogram's characteristics and precision, such as its highest expected latency, its number of significant digits to use, and its refresh interval.
+Finally, if you are using Dropwizard or Micrometer and enabled any metric of timer type, such as `cql-requests`, it is also possible to provide additional configuration to fine-tune the underlying histogram's characteristics and precision, such as its highest expected latency, its number of significant digits to use, and its refresh interval.
 Again, see the [reference configuration] for more details.

 ### Selecting a metric identifier style